timurrrr/RaceChronoDiyBleDevice/README.md

 If you have reliability issues with the CAN bus, try installing a jumper to connect the 120 Ohm terminal resistor in parallel to the CAN chip.

+At this point you may want to either power the device from a nearby 12V socket via 12V-to-USB adapter and a USB cable, or upgrade your harness to also provide 12V ACC power and GND besides CAN H/L, and find a place for a 12V->5V step down / buck converter.

+TODO: document how to use 12V ACC power to power the board.

 ## Contributions